-From the end of the current US 74 Laurinburg-Maxton Bypass near Alma, to just before its intersection with Interstate 95 near Lumberton, US 74 was a two lane highway prior to the fall of 2008.
-NCDOT in 2004 started construction that would reroute US 74 in this section onto a "4-lane divided facility on new location" south of the existing highway.
-The new mileposts and signage installed along the road near Maxton since then indicated I-74 would be the primary route upon completion.1 The project was listed in the NCDOT 2009-2015 STIP as Number R-513.(2) Construction, originally scheduled to start in 2007, was pushed up to late 2004 with NCDOT borrowing funds that were to be paid back out of program accounts when the project was completed.
+From the end of the current US 74 Laurinburg-Maxton Bypass near Alma, to a few miles beyond its intersection with Interstate 95 near Lumberton, I-74 uses the 'American Indian Highway' a freeway opened in 2008.
+The freeway also carries US 74, which had used a two lane highway paralleling the new road prior to opening of the freeway.
+Construction started on the I-74 freeway on November 29, 2004 though NCDOT contract documents initially only referred to it as a reroute of US 74 onto a "4-lane divided facility on new location" south of the existing highway.
+New mileposts and signage installed along the road near Maxton though confirmed that I-74 would be the primary route upon completion.1 The project was listed in the NCDOT 2009-2015 STIP as Number R-513.2 Construction, originally scheduled to start in 2007, was pushed up to late 2004 with NCDOT borrowing funds that were to be paid back out of program accounts when the project was completed.
 The contract for the project was awarded in two parts on November 5, 2004.
 The first part was constructing 11 miles of the freeway from Henry Berry Road southeast of Pembroke to NC 41 south of Lumberton.
 The second part was building the remaining 8 miles from Pembroke to the end of the US 74 Laurinburg-Maxton Bypass in Alma.
-Construction started on November 29, 2004.
 The project included building a new cloverleaf interchange with I-95 (Exit 13) 1/2 mile south of the existing US 74 exit (Exit 14), which was eliminated at the end of construction and, in anticipation, the southbound I-95 on-ramp and northbound off-ramp were permanently closed to traffic on October 31, 2006.2

-Lane closures occured frequently on I-95 in 2006 and 2007 around the future I-74/US 64 exit as Collector/ Distributor (C/D) ramps were built on either side of the existing highway and the bridge that would carry I-74 over I-95 was being built.3 Parts of other local roads were closed as well.
+Lane closures occurred frequently on I-95 in 2006 and 2007 around the future I-74/US 64 exit as Collector/ Distributor (C/D) ramps were built on either side of the existing highway and the bridge that would carry I-74 over I-95 was being built.3 Parts of other local roads were closed as well.
 These closures lasted until the freeway opened in September of 2008.4,5 The total cost of the project was estimated at $238 million.6 The original estimated date of completion was December 2008.
 Work proceeded though ahead of schedule whereby, on September 26, 2008 the I-74 roadway was opened to traffic in both directions (the eastbound section had opened the previous weekend), the road was opened while remaining construction east of I-95 continued.4,7,8,9 Almost a year before, on November 30, 2007 a ribbon-cutting ceremony preceded the opening of a 6-mile section from the end of the Maxton Bypass to NC 710.10 In July 2007 NCDOT put up what will be the first I-74 exit signs along the route at the end of the Maxton Bypass (see photo below).
 The signs were for the future Alternate US 74 East.
-The photos below were taken either after the route to NC 710 was opened November 30, 2007 or after the rest of the eastern portion was open around September 19, 2008.

 Traverse this section of I-74 through these videos by RoadwayWiz: